 A key aspect of the provision of access arrangements is the need to preserve the integrity of the qualification.
 This means that some arrangements carry greater risk than others.
 In particular, the use of human support to be carefully controlled to ensure that what is assessed is the candidate's own knowledge and understanding.
-For example, Oral Language Modifiers and Communicaton Professionals, although they have to record the interventions they have made, are making them during the exam itself so it is difficult at the time to be sure that the arrangement is being applied fairly.
+For example, Language Modifiers and Communicaton Professionals, although they have to record the interventions they have made, are making them during the exam itself so it is difficult at the time to be sure that the arrangement is being applied fairly.

 These are therefore 'high risk' arrangements which, if not properly applied, could advantage or disadvantage the candidate, unfairly in either case.